-Secret Storytelling Shows (Sssh...) were live guerrilla busking shows in the parks, streets, and subways of New York City and San Francisco.
+Secret Storytelling Shows (Sssh...) were live guerrilla busking shows that happened in the parks, streets, and subways of New York City and San Francisco.

-Storytelling was obscure back in the early 2000’s, and there were very few NYC performance venues for storytellers — let alone a solo bass playing storyteller like me.
-I wasn’t a folktale teller, nor was I a singer-songwriter.
-Still, I tried working in those circles, because where else?
+Storytelling was not cool back in the early 2000s.
+There were very few NYC performance venues for storytellers—let alone a solo bass playing storyteller like me.
+I wasn’t quite a folktale teller, nor was I a singer-songwriter, but I tried working in those circles, because where else?

 Reluctant venues told me, “we tried storytelling,” if I managed to get them on the telephone after repeated attempts at trying to book a gig.